pengowray/ft8play/README.md

 ## Motiviation

 Initially the purpose was an experiment, to see if it was possible to bring an existing FT8 library (written in C or C++) to the browser (and to learn how to do that) and also for me to learn the inner workings of FT8 which I was curious about.

-The purpose changed to being more about [information design](https://en.wikipedia.org/wiki/Information_design), to show the details of FT8 in an effective way, so others can learn more quickly.
-I thought people might enjoy seeing all the pieces that are packed into the 77 bits (or 79 symbols) of the FT8 message.
-It is not perfect, and there is always more work to do in showing it more clearly and fully.
+The purpose changed to being more about [information design](https://en.wikipedia.org/wiki/Information_design), to show the details of FT8 in an effective way, so its inner workings might be more immediately understandable or at least explorable.
+I thought someone might enjoy seeing all the pieces that are packed into the 79 tones of an FT8 message.
+It still far from perfect.
+There's many possible improvements possible to make the meaning and encoding more immediately apparent, and more easily explorable.

-I also made it so you can use it to craft FT8 messages to TX (or create audio files).
+I also made it so that an amateur radio enthusiast can use it to craft an FT8 messages to transmit (TX).

-I would like to be able to use it to examine received FT8 messages from other software in more detail, but the logged data of all FT8 software (that I've tried) does not save enough information (only the text, not the symbols or raw data).
+I'd have also liked to use it to examine received FT8 messages in more detail, but no FT8 software appears to log enough information for this purpose (i.e. only the decoded text is typically logged, not the symbols or raw data which would allow closer examination).

 So mostly it is to show how FT8 works, and a proof of concept, and perhaps there are other uses if you need to quickly make an FT8 message to transmit on SSB.
-I am interested if people find a use.
+I'm interested if people find a use.
 I'd also like to add other protocols in future.
-An audio decoder is possible in the future (OpenWebRX / KiwiSDR is already doing this in the browser)
+An audio decoder is possible in the future (OpenWebRX / KiwiSDR is already doing this in the browser, so it's clearly possible)

 In the future maybe it could make something which can be used to make a full QSO (TX and RX).
 I think I would need other interested developers before doing that.
-But with this project I am already 90% of the way to a prototype which can do a full FT8 QSO in a web browser (i.e. without installing any software, working on all platforms, including mobile, and all operating systems.
+But with this project I am already most of the way to a prototype which can do a full FT8 QSO in a web browser.
+That is, without installing any software, which works on all platforms including mobile, on all operating systems.
 I think this is an exciting possibility.
 Just the other 90% of the work is left to do.

 ## What things are in the UI

 - Lots of stuff now that I haven't documented, so you'll have to explore.
-- Callsign hashes are displayed with Z-Base-32 encoding for easy conversion between 22, 12 and 10 bit hashes.
+- Callsign hashes are displayed with Z-Base-32 encoding.
+This is not used by other software, but I'd encourage it.
+It allows easy conversion between 22, 12 and 10 bit hashes (all of which are used in FT8).
 The possible characters are: `ybndrfg8ejkmcpqxot1uwisza345h769`.
 The middle digit can be any of `ybnd`.
 Zero `0` is not valid Z-Base-32 and is used to mean 'unknown'.
 The part of the hash which is included in the field is underlined.
 - Base Frequency (default 500 Hz).
 FT8 audio output will range from the base frequency to about 50 Hz above it.
 1000 Hz is sometimes used as the default base frequency for certain applications, but 500 Hz is the default because it made for more pleasant listening while developing this.
 - Sample Rate: the number of audio samples per second in your generated audio signal.
 12000 Hz is the default.
 44100 Hz is CD quality.
 If you set the base frequency to more than about half the sample rate, you'll get fun aliasing effects.
 - "Play at Next 15s Slot" is an awkwardly named button which waits until the next FT8 window begins before playing audio.
 It's based on your device's clock.
 Please drop a message or a pull request if you know javascript and have a way of getting a precise time from somewhere on the internet (ala [time.is](https://time.is/)), or if you have an idea for a more consise name for this button.